 \section{Introduction}

-The term ``camouflage'' was originally used to describe the behavior of an animal trying to hide itself from its surroundings to hunt or avoid being hunted~\cite{Sujit-ICEECS2013}, namely naturally camouflaged objects~\cite{ltnghia-CVIU2019}.
-Human adopted this and began to apply it widely on the battlefield.
-For example, soldiers and war equipment are applied the camouflage effect by dressing or coloring their appearance to blend them with their surroundings, namely artificially camouflaged objects~\cite{ltnghia-CVIU2019}.
-Autonomously identifying camouflaged objects is beneficial in various fields of computer vision (search-and-rescue work; wild species discovery and preservation~\cite{ltnghia-CVIU2019}), medical diagnostic (polyps detection and segmentation~\cite{Hemin-ISMICT2019}; COVID-19 infection identification from lung x-ray~\cite{Ferhat-MH2020}), media forensic (manipulated image/video detection and segmentation~\cite{nhhuy-BTAS2019, nhhuy-ICASSP2019}).
+The term ``camouflage'' was originally used to describe the means that organisms use to disguise their appearance to blend in with their surroundings in order to hunt or avoid being hunted~\cite{Sujit-ICEECS2013}.
+This natural phenomenon~\cite{ltnghia-CVIU2019} was adopted by humans initially for use on the battlefield.
+For example, soldiers and military equipment were camouflaged by respectively dressing them and painting it to blend in with the surroundings.
+This resulted in artificially camouflaged objects~\cite{ltnghia-CVIU2019}.
+Autonomously identifying camouflaged objects is helpful in various fields of computer vision (search-and-rescue work~\cite{ltnghia-CVIU2019}; wild species discovery and preservation~\cite{ltnghia-CVIU2019}); medical diagnosis (polyp detection and segmentation~\cite{Hemin-ISMICT2019}; COVID-19 infection identification from lung x-rays~\cite{Ferhat-MH2020}); and media forensics (manipulated image/video detection and segmentation~\cite{nhhuy-BTAS2019, ltnghia-ICCV2021}).

-Early works of camouflage detection~\cite{Galun-ICCV2003, Song-ICMT2010, Xue-MTA2016, Pan-MAS2011, Liu-TIP2012, Sengottuvelan-ICETET2008, Yin-PE2011, Gallego-ICIP2014}, which are based on handcrafted low-level features can work for only a few cases of simple and non-uniform background.
-Recently, deep learning based detectors~\cite{ltnghia-CVIU2019, Fan-CVPR2020} have been proposed to tackle the problem of camouflaged object segmentation.
-However, these work can perform only at region-level, by mapping each pixel into camouflage/non-camouflage labels, which cannot show the number of camouflaged objects in the scene.
+Although image segmentation has been worked on for long time, general detectors cannot deal with camouflaged objects~\cite{Kervrann-TIP1995, Boykov-IJCV2006, Li-ICASSP2011, Sulimowicz-ICIP2018}.
+The detectors initially developed for camouflage detection~\cite{Galun-ICCV2003, Song-ICMT2010, Xue-MTA2016, Pan-MAS2011, Liu-TIP2012, Sengottuvelan-ICETET2008, Yin-PE2011, Gallego-ICIP2014}, which use handcrafted low-level features, are effective only for images with a simple and uniform background.
+More recently developed deep learning-based detectors~\cite{ltnghia-CVIU2019, Fan-CVPR2020} for camouflaged object segmentation perform only at the region level by mapping each pixel to camouflage/non-camouflage labels, so they do not show the number of camouflaged objects in a scene.
 None of them targets instance-level segmentation.